Probing the Hofstadter butterfly with the quantum oscillation of magnetization

 The above argument implies that the higher order subcells of Hofstadter butterfly can be probed by increasing the energy resolution.
 Thus more van-Hove singularities and Dirac points can be discerned by lowering temperature.
 However, in the limit of zero temperature, the susceptibility is no longer a well defined quantity, since it can oscillate between paramagnetism and diamagnetism in an infinitesimally small interval of $\phi$.
 This is consistent with the fact that that ground state energy is not differentiable with respect to $\phi$.

 In conclusion, we have introduced a quantum transfer matrix method to study thermodynamic properties of the Hofstadter model on square lattices.
-In the framework of Landau gauge, the partition function of the system can be determined simply by evaluating a product of a series of $2\times 2$ local transfer matrices.
 This method allows thermodynamic quantities to be accurately and efficiently evaluated without suffering from the finite size effect.
-It reveals many interesting features of quantum oscillation in the magnetization.
-At high temperature, the lattice correction is small.
-However, at high field and low temperature, the lattice correction becomes significant and the magnetization shows many additional paramagnetic peaks or diamagnetic deeps above the background of dHvA oscillation.
-These peaks and deeps result from the fractal band structure of Hofstadter butterfly and are strongly correlated with the singular behaviors of the density of states at the Fermi level.
+Our study suggests that the Hofstadter butterfly can be probed by thermodynamic measurements.
+In particular, the magnetic susceptibility is sensitive to the change of the density of states.
+It shows a paramagnetic peak if the density of states has a van Hose singularity at the Fermi level or a diamagnetic deep if the Fermi surface is a Dirac point.
+Thus the measurement of magnetic susceptibility, which can be materialized on the superlattice\cite{Albrecht} or cold atom\cite{Umucalilar} systems, can reveal not only the fractal structure of spectra, but also the density of states of the Hofstadter model.

+Acknowledgement: We thank Prof. L. Yu for useful discussions.
 This work was supported by the NSF-China and the National Program for Basic Research of MOST, China.